 Best reasons to use this hosting model:

-Blazor Hybrid is a bit different.
+Blazor hybrid is a bit different.
 It's not used for building web applications.
 It's allows web developers to use their skills to build mobile apps that run on devices at close to native speed.
 Microsoft Maui is the core platform, which is native and cross-platform.
 It normally uses XAML for coding user interfaces.
 When using Blazor Hybrid, however, you can also use Blazor web components alongside XAML or in place of it.

 This model provides the best of both worlds: the ability to build a rich, cross-platform UI with web technologies while having full access to the native capabilities of the device, such as the file system, sensors, and notifications.

-Blazor Hybrid is the perfect solution for developers looking to create desktop and mobile applications that can share UI components and logic with an existing Blazor web application, or for new mobile app projects.
+Blazor hybrid is the perfect solution for developers looking to create desktop and mobile applications that can share UI components and logic with an existing Blazor web application, or for new mobile app projects.

 There's usually more to the story so if you have questions or comments about this post let us know!